Explicit Formulas of Fractional GJMS operators on hyperbolic spaces and sharp fractional Poincar\'e-Sobolev and Hardy-Sobolev-Maz'ya inequalities: Introduction

 We remark that Poincar\'e-Sobolev and Hardy-Sobolev-Maz'ya inequalities have been established on complex hyperbolic spaces by Lu and Yang \cite{LuYang-Complex} and on quaternionic and octonionic hyperbolic spaces by Flynn, Lu and Yang \cite{FlynnLuYang}.
 Therefore, these have been completely settled for all complete and noncompact symmetric spaces of rank 1.

 As is well known, the GJMS operators $P_{k}$ on the hyperbolic space $\mathbb{H}^n$ are explicitly known as $P_{k}=P_{1}(P_{1}+2)\cdot\cdots\cdot(P_{1}+k(k-1))$, $ k\in\mathbb{N}$, where $P_{1}=-\Delta_{\mathbb{H}}-\frac{n(n-2)}{4}$ is the conformal Laplacian on $\mathbb{H}^{n}$.
 GJMS operators are conformally covariant operators introduced by Graham, Jenne, Mason and Sparling in \cite{GJMS} based on the construction of ambient metric by C. Fefferman and Graham \cite{FeffermanGr} and \cite{FeffermanGr2}.
-We refer the reader to works by C. Fefferman and Graham \cite{fe3} and Juhl \cite{j} for more properties of GJMS operators.
-Though the fractional GJMS operators $P_{\gamma}$ are introduced by Graham and Zworski \cite{grz} on asymptotically hyperbolic spaces through the scattering theory initially developed by Mazzeo and Melrose \cite{ma} (see more discussions on GJMS operators in Section \ref{Section5}), their explicit formulas of $P_{\gamma}$ remain a very interesting open problem.
+We refer the reader to works by C. Fefferman and Graham \cite{fe3}, Gover \cite{go} and Juhl \cite{j} for more properties of GJMS operators.

+The fractional GJMS operators $P_{\gamma}$ are introduced by Graham and Zworski \cite{grz} on asymptotically hyperbolic spaces through the scattering theory initially developed by Mazzeo and Melrose \cite{ma}.
+It is constructed on the conformal infinity $M$ of a conformally compact Einstein manifold $(X^{n+1}, g_{+})$ via Dirichlet-to-Neumann operator for the eigenvalue problem

+The operator $P_{\gamma}$ is a non-local pseudo-differential operator of order $2\gamma$.
+Furthermore, it is conformally invariant: for a conformal change of metric $\widehat{g}=e^{2\tau}g$, we have

+However, the explicit formulas for the GJMS operators $P_{\gamma}$ on hyperbolic spaces are only known when $\gamma$ is an integer.
+Their explicit formulas of $P_{\gamma}$ when $\gamma$ is not an integer remain a very interesting open problem.

 One of the purposes of this paper is to identify the explicit formulas of GJMS operators $P_{\gamma}$ on $\mathbb{H}^n$ when $\gamma$ is not an integer.
 Another main purpose is to establish fractional Poincar\'e-Sobolev inequality on hyperbolic space and fractional Hardy-Sobolev-Maz'ya inequality on half space and look for their sharp constants.
 To this end, we define for $\gamma>0$,